kcl-lang/kpm/research/design-doc/sparse_checkout_asishkumar.md

 ## User Interface

-I will add a new flag called `--subdir` in `kpm add` command.
+I will add a new flag called `--subdir` in `kcl mod add` command.
 This flag will specify the path to the desired subdirectory within the Git repository.
 Below is the syntax for the enhanced kpm add command:

 ```
-kpm add --subdir <subdir> <git-repo-url>
+kcl mod add --git <git-repo-url> --subdir <subdir>
 ```

 The `--subdir` flag will be optional.
 If the flag is not provided, `kpm` will download the entire repository as it does now.
-If the flag is provided, `kpm` will download only the specified subdirectory.
-The `kcl.mod` file will be generated with the path to the subdirectory.
+If the flag is provided, `kpm` will download only the specified subdirectory of the git repo.

 Example usage:

 ```
-kpm add --subdir 1.21/* k8s
+kcl mod add --git https://github.com/kcl-lang/modules --subdir add-certificates-volume
 ```

-This command will download the `1.21` directory and all its contents from the `k8s` repository hosted in https://github.com/kcl-lang/modules
+This command will download the `add-certificates-volume` subdirectory from the `modules` repository and append it in the subdir array of the `kcl.mod` file.

-The `kcl.mod` file of the users project will also contain an array of path to the subdirectories.
+The `kcl.mod` file will look like this:

 ```
 [dependencies]
-bbb = { path = "../bbb", subdir = ["test-*", "test-*"]}
+bbb = { git = "https://github.com/kcl-lang/modules", subdir = ["add-certificates-volume"]}
 ```

 ## Design